akalini/grpcbridge/README.md

 # grpcbridge

-HTTP RESTful API to gRPC bridge.
+Expose your gRPC based API as a set of HTTP RESTful endpoints.
 HTTP framework agnostic.